martindsouza/docker-oracle-setup/README.md

 #### Get Oracle Image

-*If you haven't already done so already read above about the `container-registry.oracle.com`.*
+*If you haven't already done so already read above about the `container-registry.oracle.com`.
+You won't be able to pull the container until you agree to the Terms and Conditions.*

 ```bash
 # Login to Oracle's container registry